 There are so many holidays that center around food.
 I mean, there’s an entire day devoted to DONUTS!
 Weave special items into your meals when menu planning to highlight these oddball holidays.
 Also, go beyond the basic fall and winter holiday meals.
 Instead, add diversity by highlighting food that’s served during other fall and winter holidays, like Kwanza or Ukrainian New Year.

-Menu Planning is Tough – Be Your Own Cheerleader!
+Menu Planning is Tough—Be Your Own Cheerleader!

 Once you have your menus planned, you have plenty of time to start promoting, promoting, promoting!
 People don’t know what they don’t know.

 You must be the cheerleader for your program, breaking down poor perceptions of school meals one person at a time.
 School nutrition teams are powerful and stronger than peanut butter stuck to the roof of your mouth.
 While all of this might be quite the task, we know you can do it.
+Check out our KPI template for a data-driven way to promote your nutrition program to your district leadership and the community.